 Finish off with some chopped parsley for color, a good drizzling of olive oil, salt, pepper and some freshly squeezed lemon juice—just enough to ‘brighten’ the dish.
 Mix gently but well with a spatula until the ingredients are evenly mixed.
 (Try not to break up the tuna completely—it’s nicest with little chunks here and there, I find.)
 You can serve the salad immediately, but it develops flavor if you let it rest for an hour or more.

 Rice salad can be made as much as a day ahead—in which case, leave it in the fridge, of course, and take it out about an hour ahead so it returns to room temperature.
-Before serving, you may want to ‘refresh’ the salad with a bit more oil and lemon juice before serving.
+Just before serving, you may want to ‘refresh’ your Tuna Rice Salad with a bit more oil and lemon juice.

-And unlike risotto, you can really use just about any kind of rice.
+Unlike risotto, for rice salads you can really use just about any kind of rice.
 Italians often use a slightly lesser grade of rice—called ‘fino‘ rather than a ‘superfino‘ like arborio, carnaroli or vialone nano that you would use for a risotto.
 These go by the names of ribe or Roma, and you can sometimes find these in specialty shops.
 You can also use long grained rice if you prefer.
 In fact, many Itailans use parboiled rice, since it holds its texture well when made ahead.
 Personally, I rather like sticking with a superfino.

 Like pasta, there is an almost infinite variety of rice salads—and you can really just make up your own version using whatever suits your fancy.
-Besides this tuna-based salad, another very popular salad includes—believe it or not—sliced würstel, the German word that Italians use for those little smoked sausages otherwise known as ‘hot dogs’—cubed boiled ham can substitute—usually combined with cubed pieces of swiss cheese, olives and some of those pickled vegetables.
+Besides Tuna Rice Salad, another very popular salad features—believe it or not—sliced würstel, the German word that Italians use for those little smoked sausages otherwise known as ‘hot dogs’—cubed boiled ham can substitute—usually combined with cubed pieces of swiss cheese, olives and some of those pickled vegetables.
 Also popular is a completely vegetarian version with mixed pickled vegetables called giardiniera.
 Or dress your rice with prepared seafood salad from a deli for an insalata di riso marinara.
 Some halved cherry tomatoes can be added to any of these varieties if you like.
 And all are finished off with a dressing of olive oil, salt, pepper and lemon juice.

-Feel free to give full rein to your imagination and creativity.
+Feel free to give full rein to your imagination and creativity when making this Tuna Rice Salad.
 Italian cuisine has all sorts of ‘rules’ that Italians take very seriously even if they are often broken—but there is something about summer that makes people want to let their hair down, so why fight the urge?